 Stop working harder, and start working smarter.
 Take the time to look for different tools and systems that will help you do your job more efficiently.
 Something that might normally take you two hours to finish, might end up taking just 30 minutes if you have the right tools – However, a new tool or system might not always be feasible or part of your department’s budget.
 So, if that’s the case, try looking into, for example, updating/revamping your existing tools or worksheets such as Excel, your Google or Outlook calendar, and other free (planning) tools.

 If you have noticed that you are always running out of time, start setting personal work deadlines, before the actual project deadline.
-This way you always create a timeslot, leaving enough space to tackle last minute (unwanted) work surprises without having to work harder, and without stress.
+This way you always create a timeslot, leaving enough space to tackle last minute (unwanted) work surprises without having to work harder, and most importantly without stress.

 YES, it is important to maintain a good relationship with your colleagues, and if you can help someone with a difficult task, go for it!
 However, if helping your colleagues means that you have to drop your work and ignore your own responsibilities, respectfully let them know that you might be of better help another time – in other words, it’s a ‘NO’.